AustralianAntarcticDivision/raadvrt/README.md

 SRS because it’s not recorded (only there are longlat arrays), but also to warp with the y-negation to flip.

+AMSRE

+This is very similar to the CERSAT case, but the source has no longlat arrays to fool tools with, it’s purely in index space (so needs flipping, applying extent and SRS the same).

 OISST

 There’s oisst\_pacific.vrt and oisst\_atlantic.vrt, the former merely